stockparfait/experiments/logprofits/README.md

 Note, that the formula for `X` is independent of the frequency of price sampling.
-That is, `t+1` can mean the next second, the next day, or the next year, and the definition will still work (the typical mean and MAD will, of course, be different for different frequencies).
+That is, `t+1` can mean the next second, the next day, or the next year, and the definition will still work (the typical mean and MAD will, of course, change).
 In this study, I'm going to use the daily frequency, and specifically, the daily closing prices as `P(t)` data points.

 One of the reasons is that daily prices is the highest possible frequency that may be relevant to an investor.
 If we take any higher frequency, say, hourly